dr563105/mlops-project-grocery-sales/README.md

         - :o: Automate build and push process with docker-compose
     - :white_check_mark: Create an AWS Lambda function with ECR image source and test it manually
     - :white_check_mark: Deploy model as Streamlit app
-- ### Model Monitoring with Evidently
-    - :o: Use Prometheus and Grafana
-    - :o: Use MongoDB to store monitoring logs, reports
-    - :o: Implement a prediction service
-    - :o: Check for model or data drift
 - ### Infrastructure as Code(IaC) with Terraform
     - :o: Use Terraform to deploy the model to production using AWS ECR, Lambda, S3 and API Gateway
 - ### CI/CD with Github actions